 Often judged on their strange appearance and nocturnal habits, bats are feared by many and can be startling when they get into your home.
-Bats can get into Fort Worth homes through very small cracks (about the size of a dime), so it is absolutely vital to have an expert examine where the bats could be getting into your home, so call Wildlife X Team® Fort Worth.
+Bats can get into Fort Worth homes through very small cracks (about the size of a dime), so it is absolutely vital to have an expert examine where the bats could be getting into your home.
+You’ll want to call the bat removal experts at Wildlife X Team® Fort Worth.
 Nesting in your attic may seem innocent enough, but bats' very existence can cause expensive damage.
-Call Wildlife X Team® Fort Worth today at 817.857.4803 for a bat inspection and let's begin the bat removal process today!
+Call Wildlife X Team® Fort Worth today at 817.857.4803 for a bat exterminator to come out and let's begin the bat removal process today!

 Common Bat Problems in Fort Worth

 Bats, despite their size, can cause severe damage, mostly in the form of unpleasant scents.
 The minimum size of crack needed for them to slip through is roughly the diameter of a dime.

 - Large deposits of guano often found in corners of attics